Japan’s Northernmost Hot Spring! Toyotomi Onsen Guide: Unique Oil Baths, Day Trips & Top Hotels

 Feeling excited, I checked in and it was time to take a bath.

-The spacious bathtub is filled with hot spring water that is heated to a comfortable temperature every day.
-You will be greeted by the warm steam and the soothing scent of oil, and you will be able to enjoy a relaxing and blissful time.
+The indoor bath is heated every day to a comfortable temperature and is a luxurious free-flowing hot spring.
+You will be greeted by the warm steam and the soothing scent of oil, allowing you to enjoy a relaxing and blissful time.

 New Onsenkaku Hotel